Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 summary(zs)
 ```
 The summary function shows the z scores for each of the env variables that were used in the analysis.

-Finally, we need to convert the adjusted p-values to q-values, which provide a measure of each SNP’s significance,
-while taking into account the fact that thousands are simultaneously being tested.
-We'll then use an FDR
-threshold to control the number of false positive detections (given that our p-value distribution is “well-behaved”):
+Finally, we need to convert the adjusted p-values to q-values, which provide a measure of each SNP’s significance, while taking into account the fact that thousands are simultaneously being tested.
+We'll then use an FDR threshold to control the number of false positive detections (given that our p-value distribution is “well-behaved”).
+This code will then print out the candidate loci for each bio variable:
 ```
 scaffolds <- row.names(pvalues)
 calibratedpvalues <- as.data.frame(pv$calibrated.pvalue)